 This is for waste that can't be recycled or composted.
 These items are taken to a landfill and can stay there for thousands of years.
-Try to avoid items that go in this bin when possible.
+This should be your smallest bin.

 MACHINE SCAVENGER HUNT

 You don't see them, but there are pipes in your walls and floors that are connected to every drain in your home.
 Sometimes water moves through pipes with the help of gravity, and other times pumps are used to push the water through the pipes.
 Moving clean water into your home and taking dirty water away to be treated are just two examples of "work" that happens every day with the help of machines.